linsalrob/sphae/README.md

 Sphae is developed to be modular:
 - `sphae run` will run QC, assembly and annotation
-- `sphae annotate` will run only annotation steps
+- `sphae annotate` will run only annotation steps, here is this an option to provide a genome directory or protein directory

 **Commands to run**